 Yes.
 Aware Senior Care provides access to an on-call supervisor at all times.

 Yes.
-Caregivers drive to doctors’ appointments, senior centers, etc. If driving your vehicle, there is no extra charge.
-A standard per-mileage rate applies if using the caregiver’s vehicle.
+Caregivers drive to doctors’ appointments, senior centers, and more.
+If driving your vehicle, there is no extra charge.
+A standard per-mile rate applies if using the caregiver’s vehicle.

-As we care for families in Cary, Raleigh and Apex we thought it would be helpful to tell some of the compelling stories of how a little home care have made such a difference in our client’s lives.
-We will continue to highlight cases where we have cared for families with complex diseases and chronic illnesses such as Parkinson’s, Alzheimers, Multiple Sclerosis etc.
+As we care for families in Cary, Raleigh and Apex, we thought it would be helpful to share some of the compelling stories that demonstrate how home care services have made such a profound difference in our clients’ lives.
+We will continue to highlight cases where we have cared for families with complex diseases and chronic illnesses such as Parkinson’s, Alzheimer’s, multiple sclerosis, and more.

 Aware Senior Care has a service agreement that must be signed prior to beginning services.
-This agreement can be cancelled, for any reason, with two weeks advanced days’ written notice.
+This agreement can be cancelled, for any reason, with two weeks’ advance written notice.

 - SSN Trace